martin-brennan/martin-brennan.com/_posts/2012-08-13-aha-1-ashx-video-streaming.md

   - VB.NET
   - Video
 ---

+{% include deprecated.html message="This is over a decade old, older than my first child.
+I haven't worked with VB.NET in a long, long time.
+Consider it a historical curiosity." cssclass="danger" %}

 I think that solving a programming problem that has haunted you for days, weeks or months is one of the best feelings you can get as a developer.
 I had one of these moments over the weekend and I thought I’d put it on here as a reminder to me and to help anyone else out who may be having the same problem.<!--more-->

 ## The Problem